 - Sugar: Just a touch of sweetness to balance out the flavors and enhance the natural sweetness of our tomatoes and veggies.
 It's the secret ingredient that ties everything together beautifully.

-- Beef Powder: A sprinkle of beefy goodness to amp up the flavor of our dish!
+- Beef powder or bouillon: A sprinkle of beefy goodness to amp up the flavor of our dish!

 - Oyster Sauce: For umami flavor to our dish!